This post contains affiliate links.

 And no one is a saint, not even me, so don’t get down on yourself if diet is an area of weakness.

 Some people have removed gluten from their diet and reported that their hair pulling stopped as a result.

 “CD has long been associated with emotional, cognitive, and neurodegenerative disorders

 .
 Studies have reported a history of psychiatric disorders in a high proportion of adults

 In our case, trichotillomania was more likely due to the behavioral disorders secondary

 to CD.
 This was further supported by the fact that her symptoms improved when she started

 a gluten-free diet.” (source)

-I’ve removed gluten from my diet because I have found that carbs in general make me feel like crap.
+When possible, I remove gluten from my diet because I have found that carbs in general make me feel like crap.

 The only thing that really triggers my urges anymore is stress because once I cut the carbs, I stopped pulling my hair for the most part.